MoRoble/AWS-Network-Storage/README.md

 #### Elastic File System

 Hodan School have requested to implement Network Storage for their staff to share resources and files.
-Currently, they have shared file located in their local Server, due to staff working from home it demanded to have all that resources be accessible from anywhere.
+Currently, they have shared file system located in their on-premises Server, due to staff working from home it demanded to have all that resources be accessible from anywhere.

 To begin with I have designed a diagram to illustrate the architecture of 2 Linux instances sharing files from different availability zones in the same VPC for this project.